My Experience With RA Chest Pain (Costochondritis)

 Believe it or not, costochondritis can result from having RA.
 According to reports and medical information online, it can feel like a heart attack, though it is generally not dangerous and goes away on its own.
 Nonetheless, the pain can range from mild to severe, and in my case, the pain was overwhelming.
-I’ve broken a lot of bones, had third degree burns, and had eight major joint surgeries.
+I’ve broken a lot of bones, had third-degree burns, and had 8 major joint surgeries.
 I know pain, and this was up there.
-Sitting in the ER for a few hours I was a mess, truly just wrecked by this disease.
+Sitting in the ER for a few hours I was a mess, truly just wrecked by this disease.1

 How was my costochondritis treated?

-Thankfully I was administered a potent dose of an anti-inflammatory medication, and within an hour the pain had withdrawn enough that I could breathe more easily and talk to my wife and children who had rushed to the hospital and were clearly terrified.
+Thankfully I was given a potent dose of an anti-inflammatory drug, and within an hour the pain had lessened enough that I could breathe more easily and talk to my wife and children who had rushed to the hospital and were clearly terrified.
 The inflammation took several days to go away completely, however.
-Breathing in deeply continued to hurt for more than a week, and I was not able to use my upper body to lift things for almost three weeks.
+Breathing in deeply continued to hurt for more than a week, and I was not able to use my upper body to lift things for almost 3 weeks.

 What is the relation between RA and costochondritis?

 Watch out for this one.
 If it does occur, seek medical attention to rule out all possible scenarios.
-From what I have gathered from researching it online, most people report costochondritis feels like a heart attack, or pain in the heart, just as I felt it, though in fact it is inflammation.
+From what I have gathered from researching it online, most people report costochondritis feels like a heart attack or pain in the heart just as I felt it, though it is inflammation.